This part of the handbook includes regulations, information and guidance about:

 - Suspension during the final assessment period, or extension of the final assessment period.

-In all other cases (except the five-day self certification), appropriate supporting evidence will be required.
-The process for making an application is described on the Graduate School PGR personal circumstances guidance notes with the exception of International PGRs on Tier 4 visas who should refer to the information on Authorised Absence below and in Section 4. of this handbook.
+In all cases (except the five-day self certification), appropriate supporting evidence will be required.
+The process for making an application is described on the Graduate School PGR personal circumstances guidance notes.
 Additional guidance is provided below.

 PGR7.2.5R Faculty Research Degrees Committees will have mechanisms to consider applications for personal circumstances confidentially up to the commencement of the final assessment period.
 Exceptionally, FRDCs may approve arrangements to support personal circumstances other than those listed at PGR7.2.4R, where there is specific individual need and evidence to support this.

-PGR7.2.7R The Research Degrees Award Board is responsible for considering personal circumstances relating to the withdrawal of a PGR’s registration.
+PGR7.2.7R The Taught and Research Degrees Award Board is responsible for considering personal circumstances relating to the withdrawal of a PGR’s registration.

 Approval for an authorised absence